FeerAlex/rev-app/documentation/DATABASE.md

   has_order INTEGER NOT NULL DEFAULT 0,
   order_completed INTEGER NOT NULL DEFAULT 0,
   work_currency INTEGER,
+  has_work INTEGER NOT NULL DEFAULT 0,
+  work_completed INTEGER NOT NULL DEFAULT 0,
   has_certificate INTEGER NOT NULL DEFAULT 0,
   certificate_purchased INTEGER NOT NULL DEFAULT 0,
   decoration_respect_purchased INTEGER NOT NULL DEFAULT 0,